• Skip to primary navigation

 Wrapping Up

-The service has been awesome for me, so I highly recommend checking out them out!
+The service has been awesome for me, so I highly recommend checking them out!

-Especially with the amount of items to choose from and the ability to choose FedEx as a delivery spot.
+Especially with the number of items to choose from and the ability to choose FedEx as a delivery spot.
 They’re even pretty good about getting new cameras up for rental pretty quickly.

-I was able to get my hands on the Fujifilm X100V pretty quickly after it’s wide release and was close to doing that with the Fujifilm XT4 but i choose to test out the Fujifilm GFX 50R instead.
-Had never shot with a medium format camera and loved it!
+I got my hands on the Fujifilm X100V pretty quickly after its wide release and was close to doing that with the Fujifilm XT4, but I chose to test out the Fujifilm GFX 50R instead.
+I had never shot with a medium-format camera and loved it!

-If you’re interested in testing out some new gear or getting prepped for a big gig, copy/paste this discount code ‘DAP15’ to get 15% off your order and use this link Lensrentals.com to get started.
+If you’re interested in testing out some new gear or getting prepped for a big gig, copy/paste this Lensrentals promo code ‘DAP15’ to get 15% off your order, and use this link Lensrentals.com to get started.

 Enjoy the rental(s).
-Drop a comment down below if you’ve used Lensrentals.com or will be checking it out soon!
+Drop a comment below if you’ve used Lensrentals.com or will check it out soon!

 Cheers